sebasjm/hagrid-keyserver/README.md

 Building
 --------

-Garbage Pile consists of a Rust and a NPM project.
+Hagrid consists of a Rust and a NPM project.
 While the web server is implemented in Rust, HTML templates and CSS is bundled using NPM and Webpack.
 Building the Rust part requires a working nightly Rust toolchain.
 The easiest way to get the toolchain is to download [rustup](https://rustup.rs).